Refinance Appraisal: What You Can Expect And How To Prepare

 How Long Does A Refinance Take After An Appraisal?

-A refinance typically takes 30 – 45 days to complete from start to finish, but how long does a refinance take after appraisal?
+A refinance typically takes 30 to 45 days to complete from start to finish, but how long does it take after the appraisal?

-When the appraisal comes in, it shouldn’t take longer than 2 weeks to close on your mortgage.
-However, it’s impossible to tell you exactly how long your refinance after your appraisal will take because other third parties can delay the process.
+After the appraisal comes in, it shouldn’t take longer than two weeks to close on your new mortgage.
+However, it’s impossible to tell how long this process will take because external factors or third parties can cause delays.

 Your lender can help you gauge how long the process will take.
-Make sure you’re as forthcoming with information as possible so you don’t inadvertently delay the process.
+Be forthcoming with any information so you don’t inadvertently delay the process.

 The Bottom Line